 In occupational health and safety (OHS), the term 'hazard' is defined and applied in many different ways.
-As the use of terminology is fundamental to common understanding, lack of clarity on the meaning of hazard can pose a significant barrier to the achievement of effective hazard management in the workplace
+As the use of terminology is fundamental to common understanding, lack of clarity on the meaning of hazard can pose a significant barrier to the achievement of effective hazard management and risk control in the workplace.